 Housing Inspection Division

-The housing inspection division has one part-time housing inspector and enforces the Salem City Housing Code.
+The housing inspection division has two part-time housing inspector and enforces the Salem City Housing Code.

 Current Office Holder